stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 TL;DR: Use Stan's `require` type trait library for limiting a function's scope to certain types.

-Reading from left to right, `require_not_st_var` requires that a signature's template does _not have a scalar type of a `var`_.
+Reading from left to right, `require_not_st_var` requires that a signature's template does _not have a scalar type of a @ref stan::math::var  _.
 This line is exactly the same as

 ```cpp
 template <typename EigVec, std::enable_if_t<is_var<scalar_type_t<EigVec>>::value>* = nullptr>